cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/general-api-info/service-access.rst

    the catalog for the service name, ``cloudServersOpenStack``.
 Then copy the URI from the *publicURL* field included in the service information.

-   Rackspace Cloud Identity returns a service catalog, which includes regional endpoints with your account ID.
+   The Identity service returns a service catalog, which includes regional endpoints with your account ID.
 Your account ID, also known as project ID or tenant ID, refers to your Rackspace account number.